sourabhbhavsar007/hierarchy-management/README.md

 We have used Basic Authentication using Spring Security.

---------- Endpoints --------
+**Endpoints : **

-1. POST request on endpoint http://localhost:8080/updateHierarchy example body
+1. POST request on endpoint http://localhost:8080/updateHierarchy with below example body.
+(Please also refer to images)

 {
     "Pete": "Nick",